15 ways to reduce plastic

+12. Reuse glass jars to store nuts, seeds, grains or spices in the kitchen or to store leftover foods in the fridge

-13. Don’t buy toilet paper rolls with plastic packaging.
-Buy Bambu or Who gives a crap toilet paper rolls that are individually wrapped in paper
+13. Choose toilet paper rolls without plastic packaging.
+Bambu or Who gives a crap toilet paper rolls are great and come individually wrapped in paper

-14. Don’t buy shampoos, conditioners and shower gels that come in plastic bottle dispenser and use solid bars
+14. Ditch shampoos, conditioners and shower gels that come in plastic bottle dispenser and use solid bars